ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

 NOTE: `proc:/sw/org/erm/#0/current/files [array] = "#1"` means the `array` metadata of `proc:/sw/org/erm/#0/current/files` is `#1`.

 You can find a full working example [here](/examples/gopts.c).
-However, it uses a hard coded specification which is a bit harder to read.
+However, it uses a hardcoded specification which is a bit harder to read.

 <a id="elektra-opts"></a>